-Cheryl J. Veronda, Associate Professor of Business, Business Department Chair, Graduate Director for Business, and Director of Academic Transitions.
-B.S., Northeastern University; M.B.A., New York University Robert A. Verry, Assistant Professor of Political & Governmental Affairs.
+Cheryl J. Veronda, Associate Professor of Business,/ Chair of Business Department/Graduate Director for Business; B.S., Northeastern University; M.B.A., New York University

+Robert A. Verry, Assistant Professor of Political & Governmental Affairs.
 A.A., B.A., M.L.P.A., Centenary College